 Energy levels drop and self-motivation wanes.

-Cold weather keeps us indoors and TV becomes ever more addictive – all of this causes the brain to decline and if it’s unchecked can lead to ‘dottiness’ or those dreaded ‘senior moments’.
+Cold weather or Covid lockdown restrictions keep us indoors and TV becomes ever more addictive – all of this causes the brain to decline and if it’s unchecked can lead to ‘dottiness’ or those dreaded ‘senior moments’.

 Is this necessary?